Loading...

 How to consume Grilled Ham And Cheese Sandwich without glucose spikes

-Include a side of non-starchy vegetables like a salad with leafy greens, cucumbers, and tomatoes.
-The fiber content in these vegetables can help slow down digestion and limit glucose spikes.
+Include a side of mixed greens or a salad with leafy vegetables, cucumbers, and tomatoes.
+The high fiber content can help slow down the absorption of glucose.

-Add a source of lean protein to your meal, such as a boiled egg or a small portion of chicken breast.
-Protein can help stabilize blood sugar levels.
+Incorporate a source of lean protein into your meal, such as a hard-boiled egg or a small serving of grilled chicken, to help stabilize blood sugar levels.

 Include Healthy Fats